My Struggle III: Casting

 Besides main cast members David Duchovny, Gillian Anderson and Mitch Pileggi, the episode features several guest stars, including original series stars William B. Davis and Annabeth Gish, and the return of Lauren Ambrose and Robbie Amell, whose characters debuted in season ten.
 The episode features the return of character Jeffrey Spender played by Chris Owens, who last appeared in the original series finale episode which aired in 2002.
 Barbara Hershey also makes her first appearance as a new recurring character, Erika Price.

 Reception

 "My Struggle III" received generally mixed-to-negative reviews from critics.
 On Rotten Tomatoes, it has an approval rating of 33% with an average rating of 5.96 out of 10 based on 9 reviews.
+The episode received strong backlash from fans, particularly the reveal that Cigarette Smoking Man was the father of Scully's son William.

 In its initial broadcast in the United States on January 3, 2018, it received 5.2 million viewers, which was a 62 percent decrease in viewership from the previous season premiere in 2016 which had 16.2 million viewers.
 In the United Kingdom, where the episode was broadcast on February 5, 2018, on Channel 5, it was watched by a total of 1.87 million viewers over a 28-day period, including on the timeshift channel, Channel 5 +1, and the on demand service, My5.